 However, to ensure consistency in teaching standards, the following expectations must also be present.

 Seating plans;

 - i.
 All students to be sat alphabetically on the first day with changes made as required by student need/BfL. - ii.
-Seating plans to be created on MegaSeating Plan
+Seating plans to be created on Arbor and adhered to at all times.

 Teaching